MultiMagix/.github/profile/README.md

 ## Hi there 👋

-# Welcome to Multimagix on GitHub!
+# Welcome to MultiMagix on GitHub!

 ## 🚀 Who We Are
 Multimagix is a cutting-edge software startup passionate about enriching media interaction on every platform.
 We specialize in creating native media applications that are intuitive, powerful, and seamless.